topranks/evpnlab/README.md

 #### 7. Run script to add user to JunOS devices

 To use Homer we need to have passwordless SSH working, so we need to add a user and SSH public key for them.
 The username should be the same as on the local system where you're running homer.
-That user should have an ed25519 ssh keypair generated in ~/.ssh/ already.
+That user will need an ed25519 ssh keypair in ~/.ssh/ already, if not create one with 'ssh-keygen -t ed25519'.

-The included script will add the user to the JunOS devices along with the public key (run 'sudo false' first just cos):
+The included script will add the user to the JunOS devices along with the public key:
 ```
 cathal@officepc:~/evpnlab$ sudo ./vqfx_prep.py --user cathal --key "ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIH8GQKaT22CZdxJcpLNsq1LYm9bTeI7xnblYrrx8HXQH cathal@officepc"
 Trying to conenct to leaf1 at 172.20.20.8... connected.